manticoresoftware/clt/README.md

 ./clt help
 ```

 We have prebuilt binaries for use in a Linux environment, for both amd64 and arm64.
 It's automatically detected based on the platform you're using.
-Binaries for OSX and Windows are currently not available, but you can build them for your purpose if required.
+Binaries for macOS and Windows are currently not available, but you can build them for your purpose if required.
 Remember, all tests run in a container environment using Docker, so your machine should have Docker installed.

 ## Usage